MIRA Safety Children's Gas Mask CM-2M

 Being designed specifically for children they have a few features which you won't see on other masks.

-First of course is the sizes.
 The CM-2M masks come in two different sizes:

 For kids aged 6 to 15 years old, get the Size 2 model.